appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 The SSO setup described in this document integrates the selected identity provider with the Appcircle IAM module, essentially adding the provider as an identity source for Appcircle.

-This document provides a comprehensive guide to configuring SSO with various supported identity providers, including Auth0, Azure AD, Okta, OneLogin and Keycloak.
+This document provides a comprehensive guide to configuring SSO with various supported identity providers, including Auth0, Microsoft Entra ID (formerly Azure Active Directory), Okta, OneLogin and Keycloak.
 Whether you choose to implement OpenID Connect or SAML, this guide will walk you through the necessary steps to ensure a successful integration with Appcircle.

 ### Supported Identity Providers

 - Auth0:
     - Auth0 (OpenID Connect)
     - Auth0 (SAML)
-- Azure AD:
+- Microsoft Entra ID (formerly Azure Active Directory):
-    - Azure AD (SAML)
+    - Microsoft Entra ID (SAML)
 - Okta:
     - Okta (OpenID Connect)
     - Okta (SAML)